MariusAnje/SWIM/README.md

 7. SAdaptiveAvgPool2d
 8. SAvgPool2d

+### Looking for second derivative
+Second derivatives for each weight is stored in SModule.weightS.grad after running "GetSecond" function in selective_write.py.
+The first order derivatives are in SModule.op.weight.grad

 ### Wrting new models
 Please refer to model_zoo/models.py to the syntax of writing basic convolutional models.
 Please refer to model_zoo/resnet.py to the syntax of writing skip connections.
 Please refer to model_zoo/qmodels.py to the syntax of writing quantized models.